 |Use with any flip top bases including those with small mechanisms

 ||Use with Avanguard or Equix flip top base or others with with large mechanisms.

 Don't use flip top bases

-For more information on getting the best table combination for your requirements read our blog on Table Base tips or What Top, for more on table materials.
+For more information on getting the best table combination for your requirements read our blog on How To Choose You Table Bases or What Top, for more on table materials.